KamilleModules/Ekom/doc/product-box/ekom-product-box-context.md

             - product_id: null|int, the representative product of the card (or otherwise the default representative will be chosen)
             - product_details: array of potential product details
-            - shop_id: int|null, null to let ekom use the current shop_id
-            - lang_id: int|null, null to let ekom use the current lang_id